wdavew/org-excalidraw/README.md

 ### Org-Excalidraw

-`org-excalidraw` provides a barebones solution: call out to excalidraw from a .org file to link to drawings.
-You can also render them inline in org-mode.
+`org-excalidraw` provides a barebones solution: do your drawing in excalidraw, and your writing in org mode.

-This package also implements a custom link type for excalidraw files.
+The package implements a custom link type for excalidraw files.
 Following the excalidraw link will open your drawing in excalidraw.
 Saving changes in excalidraw will be reflected in org mode within a second or two.

+You can also render your excalidraw files inline in org-mode: they behave similarly to inline images

 For me, this synchronization makes both tools more useful: I can easily draw in org-mode, and I can apply the organizational capabilities of org-mode to excalidraw diagrams.